-- A single Decision-maker is identified from the Pool, and a Notice of the Review Meeting is provided to the parties. - The University will create a single audiovisual recording of the live, virtual Review Meeting and make it available to the parties for inspection and review upon written request to the Title IX Coordinator.
-The recording will be the property of the University and will be maintained in the investigation file for a period of at least seven years.
+- A single Decision-maker is identified from the Pool, and a Notice of the Review Meeting is provided to the parties. - The University will create a single audiovisual recording of the live, virtual Review Meeting and make it available to the parties for inspection and review upon written requests to the Title IX Coordinator.
+The recording will be the property of the University and will be maintained in the investigation file for at least seven years. - The Investigator will present the final investigation report to the Decision-maker for no longer than fifteen (15) minutes.
+The Decision-maker may, but is not required to, ask the Investigator questions following the Investigator's presentation. - The Complainant has an opportunity to provide a summary of his or her case of no longer than fifteen (15) minutes.
+The Decision-maker may but is not required to ask the Complainant questions. - The Respondent has an opportunity to provide a summary of his or her response for no longer than fifteen (15) minutes.
+The Decision-maker may but is not required to ask the Respondent questions. - Witnesses are prohibited from attending Review Meetings.

-- The Investigator will present the final investigation report to the Decision-maker for no longer than fifteen (15) minutes.
-The Decision-maker may, but is not required to, ask the Investigator questions following the Investigator's presentation. - The Complainant has an opportunity to provide a summary of his or her case no longer than fifteen (15) minutes.
-The Decision-maker may but is not required to ask the Complainant questions. - The Respondent has an opportunity to provide a summary of his or her response no longer than fifteen (15) minutes.
-The Decision-maker may but is not required to as the Respondent questions. - Neither parties nor their Advisors are permitted to ask questions of the parties during the Review Meeting.
+• Neither parties nor their Advisors are permitted to ask parties questions during the Review Meeting.
 The parties may, however, propose questions that they would like the Decision-maker to ask during the Review Meeting, including questions challenging credibility.
 The Decision-maker must determine whether a proposed question is relevant and not impermissible and must explain any decision to exclude a question.
-If the Decision-maker determines that a question is relevant and not impermissible, the question must be asked unless it is unclear or harassing.
-The Decision-maker must give a party the opportunity to clarify or revise a question deemed unclear or harassing and, if it is sufficiently clarified or revised, the question must be asked by the Decision-maker.
+If the Decision-maker determines that a question is relevant and permitted, the question must be asked unless it is unclear or harassing.
+The decision-maker must give a party the opportunity to clarify or revise a question deemed unclear or harassing, and if it is sufficiently clarified or revised, the decision-maker must ask the Question.
+Parties are to pose all questions directly and in real-time to the Decision-maker.
+Parties are never to address each other during the Review Meeting.